-Psychologists first described learned helplessness in 1967 after a series of experiments in animals, and they suggested that their findings could apply to humans.
+Psychologists first described learned helplessness in 1967 after a series of experiments on animals, suggesting that their findings could apply to humans.

-In this article, we explore the state of learned helplessness and suggest some ways to overcome it.
+This article explores the state of learned helplessness and suggests some ways to overcome it.

 According to the American Psychological Association, learned helplessness occurs when someone repeatedly faces uncontrollable, stressful situations, then does not exercise control when it becomes available.